The powder coating process: The basics

 - Powder application

 As the name suggests, powder coating is applied to a substrate in a dry powder form.
+Choosing how to powder coat comes down to the part your are coating.
 The most common method of application uses an electrostatic spray gun, which applies an electric charge to the powder.
 When sprayed at a grounded substrate, the powder will accelerate towards it and the electric attraction is what causes it to stick.
-The piece is then put into an oven for the powder to cure; the heat causes the powder to melt and chemically react, creating a uniform film which is tightly connected and resistant to breakdown.
+The piece is then put into a powder coating oven for the powder to cure; the heat causes the powder to melt and chemically react, creating a uniform film which is tightly connected and resistant to breakdown.
+The part is ready as soon as it leaves the powder coating oven.
 A powder coat can also be applied by dipping the substrate into a fluidized bed of aerated powder.

 Top 5 reasons to choose powder coating